Beavis and Butt-Head Reconsidered

 They were caricatures of teenage boys… but only barely.

-Ambitious high school students today accomplish more in a week than Beavis and Butt-head will do in their lifetimes.
+Ambitious high school students today accomplish more in a week than Beavis and Butt-Head will do in their lifetimes.
 I am frequently dazzled by everything from students’ science fair projects, history papers, political activism, and everything in between.
-All of these things rightfully appear on and enhance applications to elite, highly selective colleges.
+All of these assets rightfully appear on and enhance applications to elite, highly selective colleges.

-But none of these accomplishments ensures opinions, convictions, or actual passion.
+But none of these accomplishments can substitute for opinions, convictions, or actual passion.

 Words like “voice” and “passion” are overused and uselessly abstract.
 Be that as it may, Beavis and Butt-Head speak their minds with a rare sense of purity and conviction.
 Their “passion” for heavy metal (and occasionally disco) is palpable.
 Their “voices,” though usually confined to a limited vocabulary, are unmistakable.
 Never do they shy away from rendering judgment.
 We always know how they feel, what they think, and who they are.